MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

 - Test content updates:
   - Monthly Azure Stack Hub Update Verification (Version 5.1.46.0 -> 5.1.49.0).
   - OEM Extension Package Verification (Version 5.1.46.0 -> 5.1.49.0).
   - Results for 5.1.46.0 have been retained.
-If you had a successful runs on 5.1.46.0, notify vaashelp@microsoft.com when submitting results.
+If you had a successful run on 5.1.46.0, notify vaashelp@microsoft.com when submitting results.

 - Bug fixes
   - Fixed an issue where Monthly Azure Stack Hub Update Verification failed to run if the update .zip contained special characters.